lelouedec/Helio_img_Python/README.md

 ### COR2

-Most of COR2 reduction is working and implemented, missing calibration
+Most of COR2 reduction is working and implemented and working, produces nice images, calfac and calimg have to be done separately to use provide monthly min backgrounds

 ## LASCO

 ### C3
-Working on having C3 working fully, nearly at the end of Reduce_L1.pro
+Working for most examples, not 100% tested

+### C2
+Working nearly fully, does not handle polarized sequences

 Will add soon how to use code, one can look at config.yaml for an idea and use: python main.py config.yaml to execute reduction and downloading.
 (Might have to download pointing files and calibration for HI manually for now).